nservant/HiC-Pro/README.rst

 * g++ compiler
 * Samtools (>0.1.19)

 Bowtie >2.2.2 is strongly recommanded for allele specific analysis.
-| To install HiC-Pro (>2.7.8):
+To install HiC-Pro (>2.7.8):

 .. code-block:: guess

   tar -zxvf HiC-Pro-master.tar.gz
   cd HiC-Pro-master
-  ## Edith config-install.txt file if necessary
+  ## Edit config-install.txt file if necessary
   make configure
   make install

 | For HiC-Pro version <2.7.8, the following process can be used

 .. code-block:: guess

   tar -zxvf HiC-Pro-master.tar.gz
   cd HiC-Pro-master
   ## Edit config-install.txt file if necessary
   make CONFIG_SYS=config-install.txt install

 | Note that if some of these dependencies are not installed (i.e. not detected in the $PATH), HiC-Pro will try to install them.
 | You can also edit the *config-install.txt* file and manually defined the paths to dependencies.